kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   device with a different affinity value
-- **Grandfather Migration**: 5 Pods running on a NIC with no lock; driver updates ResourceSlice to add `sharingAffinity`; 6th Pod scheduled with `affinityValues` — verify the 6th Pod succeeds, sets the lock, and the original 5 Pods are not disrupted
+- **Grandfather Migration**: 5 Pods running on a NIC with no lock; driver updates ResourceSlice to add `sharingAffinity`; 6th Pod scheduled with structured parameters — verify the 6th Pod succeeds, sets the lock, and the original 5 Pods are not disrupted
 - **Partial Key**: Device requires `subnet` and `pkey` in `attributeKeys`;
   claim provides only `subnet` — verify the device is filtered out